noahpresler/React-Tutorial/README.md

 This renders the App component into the element with id 'app', the only tag we have for our HTML!

 _fun fact: look at how we tell the render call to render the App componenet.
-By create React Componenet, **you just defined a custom HTML tag**_
+By create React Componenet, **you just defined a custom HTML tag <App />**_

 # Step 1: My First Meme
 # Step 2: The Meme Component